 Independent Contractors can choose to register with the RI Department of Labor for consulting work provided at a lesser dollar amount.
 However, Brown requires that this registration be completed for consulting work performed for more than 30 days and in excess of $5,000.
 This practice supports the University’s efforts to make an appropriate determination of the proper status of the consultant (independent contractor vs. employee).

 - Complete Brown University Supplier and Individual Payee Registration process: http://brown.edu/Administration/Purchasing/ This step is required for set up in the University’s procurement system and to provide the information needed for compliance with IRS requirements.

 - Individuals who are not United States citizens will need to complete additional tax forms in order to receive payments.
 Contact the Brown University department you are working with for additional information.

 Determination of Status Procedure

-When hiring an individual, a determination must be made as to whether the service provider will be an employee of the University or an independent contractor.
+When hiring an individual, a determination must be made as to whether the service provider will be an employee of the University, hired using nextSource (Brown's partner for temporary staffing needs) or hired as an independent contractor.
 The Determination of Proper Status section of the PSA template for individuals provides questions that assist university personnel in making the correct relationship determination.
 Proper classification of a service provider ensures that the University is in compliance with the following: the Fair Labor Standards Act and Immigration and Naturalization Service’s regulations, as well as statutes regarding income tax withholding, unemployment insurance taxes, Social Security, and Medicare taxes.
 A misclassification may result in taxes, interests, and penalties being assessed by the IRS.
 If this happens, departments will be billed for their proportional taxes, interests, and penalties.

 OGC has developed templates for PSA’s